dustydevelops/TheWorstGameEver/README.md

                                         github.com/DustyDevelops/TheWorstGameEver
-Train dat brain!

-You can't win this game, but you will win a faster brain.
+You can't win this game, but you will train dat brain!

 You choose your difficulty level, but that doesn't mean this will be easy.